 5 Types of Email Marketing Campaigns

 To give you a fast idea of how businesses are using email marketing in their day-to-day functions, here’s a fast rundown of five different types of email marketing campaigns that marketing automation software can be used to send.
-Many of these campaign types are things we use at Drip and Leadpages every single day.
+Many of these campaign types are things we use at Drip ECRM every single day.

 Subscription Trial Campaign - A subscription trial campaign is a short sequence of emails that follows up with a trial user of your subscription service (whether that be a SaaS, a membership website, an educational resource, etc).
 This sequence is a quick way to get follow-up in place that can later be expanded with even more educational content.